azoladyantyi/hackathon-skills/readme.md

 How to create graphs in JS using Chart JS: http://www.chartjs.org/

+Look at an example graph [here](/)

 There's some test data to create graphs for here: https://api-tutor.herokuapp.com/v1/cars

+The the API data used here: https://api-tutor.herokuapp.com/

 Read more about the API here: https://github.com/avermeulen/api-tutor